isselab/HAnS-LSP/Userstudy/easelab-datasetsnake-HAnSLSP/README.md

 The purpose of HAnS is to enable recording and editing support for feature annotations.

 #### HAnS-text supports:
-For the parsing to work properly, make sure to save four files after changes.
+For the parsing to work properly, make sure to save your files after changes.

 * Embedded Feature Annotations (check .feature-model to browse all defined features)

 * Code Completion (ctrl space to get suggested completion)

-* Hover over annotation (either hover over the feeature name, or over the annotation marker, e.g. begin, end or line)
+* Hover over annotation (either hover over the feeature name, or over the annotation marker, e.g. begin, end or line) **please note: hovering is keeping the mouse on the word, no clicks needed**
 * feature name suggestion (ctrl space to get suggested name)

 ## Study Group
 * [Group 1](./guide/group1.md)
 * [Group 2](./guide/group2.md)